santa-land/secret-santa/README.md

 - [Express](http://expressjs.com/)
 - [MongoDB](https://www.mongodb.org/), [MonngoLab](https://mlab.com/welcome/)
 - [Yarn](https://yarnpkg.com/lang/en/) Facebook Package Manager
-- [GulpJS](http://gulpjs.com/) : As my building tool
+- [GulpJS](http://gulpjs.com/): As my building tool
-- [SASS](http://sass-lang.com/): SCC of this project was short. but for warm up I put some SASS codes.
+- [SASS](http://sass-lang.com/): css of this project was short. but for warm up I put some SASS codes.

 ## APIs and technologies in the next few days :stuck_out_tongue_closed_eyes:
 Time for this project was short.
-I have to add moer stuff into that soon
+I have to add more stuff into that soon

-- [JSdoc](http://usejsdoc.org/) : To provide documentation for the JS codes.
+- [JSdoc](http://usejsdoc.org/): To provide documentation for the JS codes.
 Codes are currently commented wisely for this
 - [Jasmine](https://jasmine.github.io/): As my test framework.

 ## How to make it work on your machine
-- Assumptions: You have 'linux like terminal', `node` and `yarn` on your machine
+- Assumptions: You have 'Linux like terminal', `node` and `yarn` on your machine
 - Clone the repository on your computer
-- Run `yarn` in the `root directory`,and in the `app` directory of the project to get all of dependencies.
+- Run `yarn` in the `root directory`, and in the `app` directory of the project to get all of the dependencies.
-- You need a `config` folder inside project `root`, and inside `config`the should be two files `config.js` and `development.json.
+- You need a `config` folder inside project `root`, and inside `config` should be two files `config.js` and `development.json.
 I can't put the here due to sensitive data.
 - Type `npm start` or `node server.js` in the working directory shell.
 - Go to your browser and type `localhost:3000` or `http://localhost:3000/`

 ## License

 The contents of this repository are covered under the [GPL License](LICENSE.txt).
 Please be Advised before redistributing.
-Start, fork, and collaboration is always appriciated :heart: as it is a fun project for me.
+Start, fork, and collaboration is always welcomed  :heart: as it is a fun project for me.